patrikfr/specification/README.md

 Source code, tests and sample implementations, as well as specification classes for use without Java 5 generics, are available from the Git repository.

+Oh, yeah.
+One more thing.
+This code builds with [Ant](https://ant.apache.org/).
+That's how old it is.

 ## References
 * [Domain-Driven Design](http://dddcommunity.org)
 * Article: [Specification Pattern as a Refactoring Tool](http://www.citerus.se/specification-pattern-as-a-refactoring-tool/)